 And then comes the information overload, the fear of missing out, and the all-too-common signs of addictive behavior.
 Technology is affecting your mind more than ever, and it’s taking your focus away.

-Here are 8 ways to stay on task while completing your homework:
+Here are 8 ways to stay on task while completing your homework or school work:

 1. Have a routine